olmallet81/URT/README.md

 ![screenshot from 2016-12-16 17-10-54](https://cloud.githubusercontent.com/assets/20603093/21269345/b6abd474-c3b2-11e6-8247-d43163a11b39.png)

 In order to increase the precision of the method I added degrees in some cases to both terms while trying to get significant heteroskedasticity robust t-statistics for the regression coefficients obtained.
+Both sample sizes and number of lags sets proposed by Cheung and Kai have been expanded.
+For the most important cases that is the confidence levels or probabilities where the precision is the most important to decide whether a serie is (weakly) stationary or not, that is 1%, 5% and 10% for ADF, DF-GLS and Phillips-Perron tests and 99%, 95% and 90% for the KPSS test, I computed the Monte-Carlo critical values using a high number of simulations and a panel of sizes and lags to compare and improve the estimated critical values precision by modifying the initial set of sample sizes and number of lags.

+The coefficients obtained by OLS regression for each unit-root test and each confidence level are contained in the header files in ./URT/include:
+- Coeff_adf.hpp for ADF test
+- Coeff_dfgls.hpp for DF-GLS test
+- Coeff_pp.hpp for Phillips-Perron tests (t-statistic and normalized statistic)
+- Coeff_kpss.hpp for KPSS test

 # Requirement
 To use this package you will need at least one of these 3 free linear algebra libraries: